ogfreakus/SpeedFN-Staff/StaffGuide.md

 - Harassing users in DMs or in the server
 - Making fun of topics such as rape, suicide, harassment, etc

-Permanent Mute (Compromised Account) - !scam @user
+Permanent Mute (Compromised Account) - Do ?ban user reason (trying to scam)
-- Sending scam links, such as the steam scams or "download my new game"
- - Kick (Only after the 2 day mute)
+- Sending scam links, such as the steam scams or "download my new game" Kick (Only after the 2 day mute)
 - Direct advertising in DMs (ban if they have a previous kick modlog for advertising)

 Ban